joellen/testacious/source/_posts/mynewfriend.md

 ### Welcome Surprises

+Using Pomello/pomodoro technicques has had some side benefits that I did not expect.

 As a remote team worker new to working on my own, I struggle sometimes to organize my day and prioritize my work.
 Pomello and pomodoro techniques give my day a rhythm - periods of focus time interspersed with shorter periods of team interaction.

-Sometimes I'm amazed at how little I get done in a cycle - setup for a particular test, deploying builds, etc.  all take time that is usually hidden.
+Also, sometimes I'm amazed at how little I get done in a cycle - setup for a particular test, deploying builds, etc.  all take time that is usually hidden.
 With Pomello, It's easy to jot down notes so I can see that I *am* making progress, although the progress is not very visible.

 ### The big reveal